Omelug/wifi_pass_map/README.txt

         - multiple users/user security
         - separated map/exprorer map (I am thinking about different separation, but there is one map for now)
         - api key input form users
-        - stats (This is feature I would like to add in future, but differently)
+        - stats (This is feature I would like to add in the future, but differently)

 What I changed:
     * refactored some parts of code and deleted redundant code